ndriqimlahu/moonlight-tizen/README.md

 	 ```
 	 docker image rm moonlight-tizen
 	 ```
-9. Now you can launch Moonlight on your TV and enjoy the streaming experience.

 ## Updating

-1. Before updating the Moonlight app, you must delete the installed Moonlight app that you already have on your "Samsung Smart TV" to prevent errors during the update.
+1. You must delete the existing Moonlight app that you already have on your Samsung Smart TV to prevent errors when installing the new Moonlight app.
-2. Now, whenever you want to install an updated version of Moonlight on your "Samsung Smart TV", you need to follow the [Installation](https://github.com/ndriqimlahu/moonlight-tizen#installation) instructions in order to successfully install the latest version of Moonlight on your TV.
+2. Then you need to follow the [Installation](https://github.com/ndriqimlahu/moonlight-tizen#installation) guide from the beginning in order to successfully install the latest version of Moonlight on your Samsung Smart TV.
-3. After that, you can launch Moonlight on your TV and enjoy the streaming experience with the latest features.

 ## FAQ